KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 - The counterpart may possess earlier dated materials not yet recovered.
 - The counterpart may have absorbed the cluster through ambient model-mediated circulation rather than direct relation to the author.
-- Some terminology may be commons-available at the single-word level, but the cluster-level question remains.
+- Some terminology may be commons-available at the single-word scale, but the cluster-scale question remains.
 - Paywalling may reflect ordinary monetization rather than concealment, though it remains an auditability barrier.
 - The screenshot matrix may be generated or illustrative rather than fully implemented; implementation status remains to be checked.